 run;

-In, the above example, the mean score is calculated only if the non-missing values are greater than 7.
-The number of non-missing values for A002 is 6, therefore the mean is not calculated for this ID.
+The above example calcifies the mean score only if the non-missing values are greater than 7.
+The number of non-missing values for A002 is 6.
+The mean is not calculated for this ID.

-A001 has 9 non-missing values so the mean is computed by adding up the nine values and dividing by 9.
+A001 has nine non-missing values, so the mean is computed by adding the nine values and dividing by 9.

 data scores(keep=ID NonMissingScores_N MissingScores_NMISS);